infor-cloud/xtendm3/docs/documentation/api-specification/mi-api.md

 }
 ```

-### Putting value into data container
+### mi.outData
+This method id used to put value into the data container.
 Takes key and associeted with it value as parameters, returns previous value.

 Example 1:
 ```groovy